 Is there a company car tax impact?

-There are no direct impacts on company car tax from the changes that came into force on 1st September, but there will be tax implications in April 2020 as a result of changes in the way that company car tax is calculated.
+There are no direct impacts on company car tax from the changes that came into force on 1st September, but there are tax changes from April 2020 as a result of changes in the way that company car tax is calculated.